Expert care and a tailored plan saved Ed from pancreatitis

 Ed’s owner, James, described the admission to CSS as smooth and reassuring.
 From check-in, the team were compassionate, and clearly outlined her treatment plan and costs, helping to ease the stress of an already overwhelming situation.

 Despite intensive care, Ed faced complications, including a persistent fever and a low white blood cell count, requiring close monitoring and adjustments to her treatment.
-She also showed signs of stress, struggling to urinate in her hospital cage but improving when given space in a larger room.
+She also showed signs of stress, struggling to urinate in her hospital cage but improving when given dedicated time in a larger room.
 Over time, ultrasounds revealed gradual improvement, and as her pain and nausea eased, she began showing interest in food again.

 Recovery and Long-Term Management